Yousaf-AJan/LeetCode-Practice/README.md

 ## Structure:

-- Each folder corresponds to a LeetCode problem, organized by difficulty and topic.
+- Each folder corresponds to a LeetCode problem, which has a pdf of the problem description and it's solution
-- Solutions are provided in multiple programming languages where possible.
 - Each solution includes comments and explanations to enhance understanding.

-Feel free to explore, learn, and contribute! 💻

-## Additional Details

-- This Repository is currently a work in progress